 - Complete these fields:

-- Rule Name: Type a name for the rule.
+- Rule Name: Enter a name for the rule.

-- Exclude Users: Start typing the name of a user you want to exclude from the rule.
-As you type, Okta suggests usernames that match your text.
+- Exclude Users: Start entering the name of a user that you want to exclude from the rule.
+As you enter text, Okta suggests usernames that match your text.
 Select the desired user from the list.
 Repeat for each additional user you want to exclude.

-- THEN User can: select change password to allow users to change their password and make the perform self-service password reset option available, select perform self-service password reset to allow users who are unable to sign in, or who forgot their password, to perform self-service password resets and make the Forgot password? link appear on the end-user sign-in page, or select perform self-service account unlock to allow users to unlock their account by clicking the Unlock account? link on the sign in page.
-When you select the self-service unlock option for LDAP sourced Okta user accounts, the user account is unlocked in Okta but it remains locked in the on-premises LDAP instance.
-If you do not allow self-service unlock, see Reset an individual user password.
+- perform self-service account unlock: Allow users to unlock their account by clicking the Unlock account? link on the Sign-In Widget.
+When you select the self-service unlock option for LDAP-sourced Okta user accounts, the user account is unlocked in Okta, but it remains locked in the on-premises LDAP instance.
+If you don't allow self-service unlock, see Reset a user password.

 - Click Create Rule.

-Okta provides a feature to help prevent AD and LDAP-sourced users from getting locked out of their Windows account and hardware device due to too many failed Okta sign-in attempts.
+Okta can help prevent AD and LDAP-sourced users from getting locked out of their Windows account and hardware device due to too many failed Okta sign-in attempts.
 This feature also helps prevent a malicious third party from using Okta to lock out users.

 To prevent Active Directory and LDAP lockouts, make sure that the number entered for Lock out user after <#> unsuccessful attempts is lower than the failed sign-in attempt limit configured in AD and LDAP.
 For example, if the maximum number of failed Windows sign-in attempts is set to 10 in AD and LDAP, Okta recommends setting your maximum Okta failed sign-in limit to 9.
-If an end-user exceeds the sign-in limit set in Okta, additional failed attempts are not sent to AD or LDAP, and this prevents users from locking themselves out of their Windows account.
+If a user exceeds the sign-in limit set in Okta, additional failed attempts aren't sent to AD or LDAP.
+This prevents users from locking themselves out of their Windows account.
 In AD, locked out Okta users can use self-service account unlock or seek help from an Okta admin.
-Locked LDAP-sourced accounts cannot be unlocked by users and must be unlocked by an admin.
+Only admins can unlocked LDAP-sourced accounts.

-Okta also lets you prevent Okta-sourced users from getting locked out of their Okta accounts as a result of too many failed Okta sign-in attempts.
-This feature adds the ability to block suspicious login attempts from unknown devices.
+Okta also prevents Okta-sourced users from getting locked out of their Okta accounts as a result of too many failed Okta sign-in attempts.
+This feature adds the ability to block suspicious sign-in attempts from unknown devices.

-The minimum lockout duration for lockouts triggered by unknown devices is two hours unless the admin configures a custom duration.
+The minimum lockout duration for lockouts triggered by unknown devices is two hours.
 If a legitimate user needs to sign in from a new device during this time, Okta initiates the self-service account unlock flow (if the org admin has enabled it).
-When the user unlocks the account, they will be allowed to sign in from the new device.
+When the user unlocks the account, they'll be allowed to sign in from the new device.

-Admins won't see user accounts on the Admin Dashboard that have a lockout on them caused by an unknown device, and they won't be able to unlock these accounts.
-To enable those users who may have lost their devices to log in, and who may only have access to a new device, Okta recommends that admins enable the self-service account unlock functionality so these users don't have to wait for the lockout duration to expire before they can access their account.
+Admins don't see locked out user accounts on the Admin Console that are caused by an unknown device, and they can't unlock these accounts.
+To enable users who lost a device and have a new one, Okta recommends that admins enable the self-service account unlock functionality so these users don't have to wait for the lockout duration to expire before they can access their account.
 See Self-service recovery options.